Hands-on tutorials: Enhanced sampling methods using GROMACS

 • Hybrid methods

-Notably, Chapters 1, 2, and 6 use NaCl as the system of interest, with the common goal of computing its free energy as a function of the ion-pair distance.
+Each of these chapters is accompanied by a hands-on tutorial that guides you through the application of the method and the analysis of the simulation data.
+Chapters 1, 2, and 6 use NaCl as the system of interest, with the common goal of computing its free energy as a function of the ion-pair distance.
 Chatpers 3, 4, 5, and 7 either compute free energies as a function of temperature, or perform alchemical free energy calculations.
-For more details about the system of interest for each chapter, please refer to the corresponding chapter.
+All the accompanying tutorials are hosted in our course repository on GitHub.

 Prerequisites